Delta Sigma Phi

-Delta Sigma Phi (ΔΣΦ), commonly known as Delta Sig or D Sig, is a fraternity established in 1899 at The City College of New York (CCNY).
-It was the first fraternity to be founded on the basis of religious and ethnic acceptance.
+Delta Sigma Phi (ΔΣΦ), commonly known as Delta Sig, is a fraternity established in 1899 at The City College of New York (CCNY).
+It was the first fraternity to be founded based on religious and ethnic acceptance.
 It is also one of three fraternities founded at CCNY (now a part of the City University of New York (CUNY)).
-Delta Sigma Phi is also a charter member of the North American Interfraternity Conference.
-The fraternity's national headquarters are located in Indianapolis, Indiana, at the Fairbanks Mansion, the former home of Charles Warren Fairbanks, the U.S. vice president under Theodore Roosevelt.

-Since its inception, Delta Sigma Phi has chartered chapters at 233 different colleges and universities, with 108 actively operating undergraduate chapters and colonies ("new chapters") across the United States today.
-Currently, the fraternity has more than 6,000 undergraduate active members and more than 85,000 living alumni members.
+Since its inception, Delta Sigma Phi has chartered chapters at 233 different colleges and universities, with 106 actively operating undergraduate chapters and colonies across the United States as of 2023.
+The fraternity has more than 6,000 undergraduate members and more than 120,000 living alumni members.
 More than 150,000 men have been initiated into Delta Sigma Phi since its founding.

+Delta Sigma Phi is a charter member of the North American Interfraternity Conference.
+Its national headquarters are located in Indianapolis, Indiana, at the Fairbanks Mansion, the former home of Vice President Charles Warren Fairbanks.

 History

-Beginnings
+1899–1919: Formation of National Fraternity

-At the end of the nineteenth century, most fraternities were exclusively Christian or Jewish, and barred membership to individuals on the basis of religion.
+At the end of the nineteenth century, most fraternities were exclusively Christian or Jewish and barred membership to individuals based on religion.
 When a group of friends at the City College of New York tried to join a fraternity, they were denied membership because their group was composed of Christians and Jews.
-In response, they organized the first Delta Sigma Phi chapter on Dec.
-10, 1899.
+In response, they organized the first Delta Sigma Phi chapter on December 10, 1899.
 The chapter was called Insula due to its location in Manhattan.

-In late 1902, with five members from Insula signing incorporation papers, Delta Sigma Phi was incorporated with the purpose to spread "the principles of friendship and brotherhood among college men, without respect to race or creed."
+In late 1902, with five members from Insula signing incorporation papers, Delta Sigma Phi was incorporated with the purpose of spreading "the principles of friendship and brotherhood among college men, without respect to race or creed."
 By 1903 the fraternity had established chapters at Columbia University and New York University.

-The Founders

 Delta Sigma Phi recognizes Charles A. Tonsor Jr. (Christian) and Meyer Boskey (Jewish) as its two primary founding fathers.
 Although Boskey was one of the original members at the City College of New York and Tonsor was one of the charter members of the chapter at New York University, it is believed the fraternity first was developed by a group of nearly a dozen men.
-During the short period when men of Jewish faith were barred membership, many of the fraternity's founding documents were ruined.
+During the short period when men of Jewish faith were barred from membership, many of the fraternity's founding documents were ruined.
 Given the circumstances, the national organization adopted both Boskey and Tonsor as the "founders" given their lifelong commitment to the fraternity and their service as visionaries for the development of the fraternity's ritual and national expansion.